kubeflow/community/proposals/wgs/wg-charter.md

 2. Read the [Recommendations and requirements] so you have context for the template
 3. Fill out the template for your WG
 4. Update [wgs.yaml] with the individuals holding the roles as defined in the template.
-5. Add subprojects owned by your SIG in the [wgs.yaml]
+5. Add subprojects owned by your WG in the [wgs.yaml]
 5. Create a pull request with a draft of your charter.md and wgs.yaml changes.
 Communicate it within your WG and get feedback as needed.
 6. Send the WG Charter out for review to steering@kubeflow.org.
 Include the subject "WG Charter Proposal: YOURWG"